ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using other tools such as [govulncheck, fuzzing, and vet](https://go.dev/doc/security/best-practices) when writing Go code

 ### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND third party code

+* Using a fuzzer such as [AFL++](https://github.com/AFLplusplus/AFLplusplus) on both your own code and third party code
+* TO DO - add more

+## The Continuum - Getting to a Better State with re: to memory safety

 TO DO